bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

     2. What is a lifecycle event in React?
+    Functions such as  ComponentDidMount, ComponentWillMount, ComponentWillUnmount, allows components to be mounted/unmounted from the DOM.
+Also they can be used to control data that we want to change and therefore tie to state.

     3. What is a Higher Order Component?
     4. What are three different ways to style components in React?